rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

         run: cat /etc/os-release
 ```

 Each job run is an ephemeral agent.
-It will renew on each run.
-To create more agents in case of many long running jobs being active, simply adjust the replica value.
+It will remove and create a new one on each run.
+Perfect!